Dinglet/embedded-os/lab6/README.md

 ### Server

-The server has a socket listen at port 8888.
+The server establishes a socket connection on the port specified by the first argument.
 Whenever it accepts a new connection request, it starts a new thread to receive data related to a series of transactions.
 The critical section involves updating and printing the account balance, and it is protected like the programs [`examples/doodle`](./examples/doodle.c) and [`examples/race`](./examples/race.c) do.

 ## Appendix A - Examples